awilli1186/wee-website/content/script/polyfills/svg.md

 path: /public/assets/js/polyfill/wee.svg.js
 ---

 SVG solves a [lot of problems](http://css-tricks.com/using-svg/) but is unsupported in IE8.
-The SVG polyfill allows for an automatic or specific fallback to a more widely supported image format when necessary.
+The SVG polyfill allows for an automatic or specific fallback to a more widely supported image format.

 ### Default